Communauto: City coverage and partnerships

-Communauto operates as Communauto (VRTUCAR) in six cities in Ontario – Waterloo, Hamilton, London, Guelph, Kingston, and Toronto.
-It operates as Communauto in five cities in Quebec – Montreal, Quebec City, Trois-Rivières, Gatineau and Sherbrooke, Calgary, Edmonton, Halifax, Ottawa, and Paris, France.
+Communauto operates in 12 cities in Quebec - Montreal, Quebec City, Gatineau, Trois-Rivières, Sherbrooke, Victoriaville, Boisbriand, Terrebonne, Laval, Sainte-Thérèse, Rimouski, and MRC des Collines.
+Outside Quebec, Communauto operates in Calgary, Edmonton, Halifax, Cambridge, Kitchener, Waterloo, Guelph, Hamilton, Kingston, London, Ottawa, the Greater Toronto Area, and Paris, France.

 Communauto's users-per-vehicle ratio can rise in winter to 20 users per vehicle and drops to about 15 users per vehicle in summer.

 In Paris, France, the company signed a partnership in May 2017 with the local public-transport operator, RATP Group.
 As of May 2019, 200 cars are available across 100 sites located in Paris and close suburbs.

 In 2023, Peg City Car Co-op, a car sharing service operating in Winnipeg, Manitoba, announced a partnership with Communauto to handle the creation of the Peg City Car Co-op app.

+The Town of Banff collaborated with Communauto to launch a resident-exclusive, car sharing options for the local.

+Communauto planned to expand its fleet in West Island and Nuns Island, following a partnership with REM light-rail line.
+26 reservation-based cars will be added to REM stations, including Du Ruisseau, bois-Franc, Sunnybrooke, Pierrefonds, Sainte-Dorothee, Grand-Moulin, Deux-Montagnes, Des Sources, and Anse-a-l'Orme.

 Impact

 The impact of carsharing in Quebec was evaluated in a study from Communauto and conducted by Tecsult Inc. in 2006.
 With an estimated 168,000 tons of emissions eliminated per year as a result of carsharing.